 These discs are used if orthodontists need to remove more enamel than abrasive strips can handle, both for separating and contouring.
 Available in different sizes, they can be double- or single-sided.

-Apart from manual methods, there are some mechanical methods too.
-The tools used for mechanical reduction consist of discs for hand pieces or counter-angles and mechanical files for contra-angle heads with shuttle movement.
-These are used for added precision in the removing tooth tissue with little pressure.
+There are mechanical methods as well.
+Mechanical reduction tools include discs and mechanical files.
+These are used for added precision in removing tooth tissue with little pressure.
 Only heat and vibration is used to cut the tooth very smoothly.

 Here’s a comparative chart of manual and mechanical enamel reduction techniques: